Brian Rajaratnam

-Brian Rajaratnam is an American born Sri Lankan sound engineer.
-He won a Grammy Award for his work on the song Flowers at the 66th Annual Grammy Awards alongside Miley Cyrus, Kid Harpoon, Tyler Johnson, Michael Pollack, Spike Stent, and Joe LaPorta.
+Brian Rajaratnam is an American audio engineer.
+He won a Grammy Award for his work on the song "Flowers" at the 66th Annual Grammy Awards alongside Miley Cyrus, Kid Harpoon, Tyler Johnson, Michael Pollack, Spike Stent, and Joe LaPorta.

 Biography

 He was born and raised in New Jersey.
 His parents hailed from Sri Lanka and they moved from Sri Lanka to the United States.
 He then relocated to New York in order to pursue his ambitions of becoming a doctor, which involved following a conventional, traditional pathway expected of a South Asian origin.
 However, he changed his mind from pursuing his career to become a doctor to entering the music field, as he decided to quit his medical studies halfway through his pre-med tenure at college.

 He insisted that music was always close to his heart especially during his time in Sri Lanka.
 He developed an interest and love with music during his visits to his aunt's house in Sri Lanka where he first began to play piano before playing his trade learning to play multiple musical instruments.